PelionIoT/nanostack-border-router/README.md

         },
 ```

-In case you have choosen the STM Spirit1 Sub-1 GHz RF expansion board [X-NUCLEO-IDS01A4](https://github.com/ARMmbed/stm-spirit1-rf-driver), you need also to configure its MAC address in the `mbed_app.json` file, for example:
+If you have chosen the STM Spirit1 Sub-1 GHz RF expansion board [X-NUCLEO-IDS01A4](https://github.com/ARMmbed/stm-spirit1-rf-driver), you need to configure its MAC address in the `mbed_app.json` file.
+For example:

 ```json
     "target_overrides": {